 As to the efficacy of pain management let me say this: prescribed and over-the-counter medications monitored closely by your physician are an effective way to manage most pain.

 The emphasis here is “pain management” and “monitored by a physician.”
-Of course these drugs can be abused as well.
+Of course, people can abuse these drugs as well.
 Understand, I live with chronic pain 24/7.
 It never stops.
 There’s nothing I’d like more than to anesthetize my way into oblivion.
 But I’m no longer in control.
 Pain is raw, real, authentic, miserable, and no one wants it.
-But managing pain versus being stoned are two very different things.
-Prescription medications can be abused.
-So can alcohol.
+Managing pain and getting stoned are very different things.
+People can abuse prescription medications and alcohol.

 Thus Scripture’s common sense to be “filled with the Holy Spirit” i.e., controlled by Him, not drunk.
 The idea is simple.
 Let God’s Spirit control you, not an external substance that you consume to a point where it is controlling you.
 In the Bible Paul’s instruction to Timothy is “not to sit long beside the wine” (a literal rendering), yet in another place he tells Timothy to “take a little wine for your stomach” (I wonder if that was pain management?).
 When drunk or stoned, a person who is normally reserved and civil, might become angry, loud, violent, or lose their sexual inhibitions.
 In other words those substances are controlling you; you are not in control of yourself much less God’s Spirit controlling you.